raspberrypilearning/from-me-to-you/en/step_3.md

 ## Get inspiration

 The digital card that you make will be different to the cards that other people have made because you are creating an original project.
-Looking at projects that other people have made is a good way to get started with your own ideas.
+You can look at projects that other people have made, to help you start to think of your own ideas.

 --- task ---